I Wish You Love (Gloria Gaynor album)

-I Wish You Love is Gloria Gaynor's seventeenth album and her first international release in 18 years.
+I Wish You Love is American singer Gloria Gaynor's seventeenth album and her first international release in 18 years.
 It is a return to her roots in Club/Dance music, along with Urban contemporary and Contemporary R&B. The album includes two recent hit singles—2001's "Just Keep Thinking About You" (#1 on Billboard's Hot Dance Music/Club Play chart) and 2002's "I Never Knew" (also #1 Club Play, #30 Hot Adult Contemporary Tracks).
 First released in the United States in September 2002, the album followed in Europe in April 2003.